AWS IAM Best Practices – Least Privilege & MFA

 • Managed policies that are created and managed by AWS.

-• AWS maintains and can upgrades these policies for e.g. if a new service is introduced, the changes automatically effects all the existing principals attached to the policy
+• AWS maintains and can upgrade these policies for e.g. if a new service is introduced, the changes automatically effect all the existing principals attached to the policy

-• AWS takes care of not breaking the policies for e.g. adding an restriction of removal of permission
+• AWS takes care of not breaking the policies for e.g. adding a restriction or removal of permission

 • Customer managed policies